 Ladies Peak Climb

-As I had expected, there wasn’t any water on the saddle.
-But earlier from Cape Horn, I had noticed a few snow patches on the north side.
-So we set up our camp on the small ridge above the pass.
-It was right above Trail #1571.
+As I had suspected, there wasn’t water on the saddle.
+But glad I noticed a few snow patches on the north side earlier from Cape Horn.
+So I set up the tent off the pass on the small ridge above Trail #1571.

-Later we set off for Ladies Peak in the afternoon sun.
-The way to the top was very straightforward.
+Soon, we set off for Ladies Peak in the afternoon sun over a direct route.
 Despite the rocky ground, we were able to stay on the crest mostly.
-Soon, we arrived at the windy summit at 800′ above the camp.
+Then we reached the windy summit 800′ above camp.

 See more trip photos here.